Central Air Vs. Ductless Mini-splits

 Ductless mini-split systems tend to be more energy-efficient and have lower operating costs than central air systems, which can result in long-term savings on your energy bills.

-However, your actual savings will depend on factors like usage habits, local utility rates, and the efficiency of the specific system you choose.
+However, your savings will depend on factors like usage habits, local utility rates, and the efficiency of the specific system you choose.

 Factors to Consider in Your Decision